laszlokorte/tams-tools/app/components/tree/README.md

 Tree component
 ==============

-This component renders tree as SVG
+This component renders a tree as SVG